stanimeros/near/README.md

 # Near

-Near is a social networking application developed as part of an undergraduate thesis at the University of Macedonia.
-It prioritizes privacy using the Two Hop Privacy algorithm and offers location-based services within a specified range.
+Near is a social networking android application developed as part of an undergraduate thesis at the University of Macedonia.
+It prioritizes privacy through the implementation of the Two Hop Privacy algorithm.
+Users can view nearby friends based on shared points of interest (POIs) as their location.
+It serves as an experimental environment to explore efficient methods, including SQLite, Spatialite, KD-Tree, R-Tree, QD-Tree and web service, for integrating and querying location data while prioritizing user privacy.

 #### [New Version in Flutter](https://github.com/stanimeros/near-flutter)

 ## Features

+- **Social Networking**: Users can send friend requests and build friendships within the app.
+- **Location-Based Friend Finder**: View friends who are nearby based on shared points of interest (POIs).
-- **Privacy Focus**: Utilizes the Two Hop Privacy algorithm to enhance user privacy.
+- **Privacy-First**: Implements the Two Hop Privacy algorithm to prioritize user privacy.
-- **Location-based Services**: Provides functionalities based on the user's proximity to the University of Macedonia (within 100km).
-- **Multiple Data Handling Methods**: Supports various methods for efficient data handling and retrieval, tailored to different dataset sizes and computational capabilities.
+- **OpenStreetMap Integration**: Utilizes points of interest (POIs) data from OpenStreetMap (OSM).

 ## Requirements